AI-Native Interface

 add the Codex and Claude Code instances as connectors,

-then sync the latest attach-mode sessions for investigation."
+then sync the latest attach-mode sessions for investigation,

 Coverage Comparison#